 The easiest legal consideration to draw attention to with CBD are the limits surrounding liquids on flights.
 Most versions of commercially available CBD (whether they’re CBD e-liquids, CBD oils or CBD creams) would be subject to the 100ml liquid rule.

 What this means is that any liquid container in your carry-on must be under 100ml in size.
-There is some confusion around this since medicines aren’t usually limited by this when accompanied by a prescription, but if you’re buying your CBD online or over-the-counter, then you will still have to abide by the 100ml rule
+There is some confusion around this since medicines aren’t usually limited by the liquid rule when accompanied by a prescription, but if you’re buying your CBD online or over-the-counter, then you will still have to abide by the 100ml rule.

 The legality of THC & CBD